lloydmeta/schwatcher/README.md

 ### RxScala

-There is another way to monitor files, which is to use Rx Observables.
+There is another way to monitor files supported by this library: via Rx Observables.

 This is neat because it allows you to treat notifications for files as, well, an Observable, which conceptually is like a Stream, or a Go channel.
-You can filter on the stream, map on it, and basically compose it as you would a normal observable.
+You can filter on the stream, map on it, filter on it ... basically compose it as you would a normal observable.

 ```scala